 most electricity use is in urban areas and the best wind resources are often far away.

-Wind turbine come in
+Wind turbines come in

 Horizontal Axis Wind Turbine (HAWTs)

 Most wind turbines used today are horizontal axis machines.
 To work effectively they must face the wind by using a tail that automatically orientates the turbines or by using motors to move the turbine

 Vertical axis turbines are cross-flow devices.